Woodworking Home Page Next Item Previous Item Living Room Plesums Home Page

 In the narrower unit above, the only fixed shelf is the one that encloses the bottom section, just above the doors.
 All the other shelves are adjustable, on brass pins.
 This cabinet is 16 inches deep, to blend better with the entertainment center.

-The top of these cabinets are flat, with the custom front moulding extending about 3/8 inch above the cabinets to provide security for items that might be displayed there.
-For the side-by-side cabinets, a metal bracket screwed to the top fastens the two cabinets together for extra stability, or the cabinets can be used independently.
+The top of these cabinets are flat, with the crown moulding extending slightly above the cabinets.
+For the side-by-side cabinets, a bracket can be screwed to the top fastens the two cabinets together for extra stability, or the cabinets can be used independently.
+Ceramic tile floors are relatively uneven, so the cabinets may need shimming, and may profit from being tied together.

 There are a total of 6 storage surfaces, plus the top of the cabinet itself, in each of these 80 inch bookcases.